NicolasLCQ/WindowsMySqlDatabaseCreator/README.md

 Create a directory with database information if you don't have it if you have it, change the script variable to match the location on your computer.
-No Connection attempt will be realised to modify the root password
+(in this case : No Connection attempt will be realised to modify the root password)

 ----

-If all these steps are already done when launching the script it will directly launch the server on configured port (3001 by default)
+If all these steps are already done when launching the script it will directly launch the server on configured port (3001 by default)(can modify in script)